 Between March and May, and September and November, the temperatures are mild and you can find hotels with very good prices, so that period is the best time to travel to Vancouver.

 HOW TO GET TO VANCOUVER

 The best way to get to Vancouver is by flying directly to the Vancouver International Airport, which is south of Vancouver and a half-hour train ride from the city.

-If you want to find cheap flights to Vancouver, I recommend booking them 3 months in advance, in addition to using a notification service in case of price drops, like the one offered by Skyscanner.
+If you want to find cheap flights to Vancouver, I recommend booking them 3 months in advance, in addition to using a notification service in case of price drops.

 THINGS TO DO IN VANCOUVER IN ONE DAY